 Self Parking On-Site at the Wedding

 If you decide to do on-site self-parking, you need to plan exactly where your guests will park their cars.
 If you have 150 guests, and no shuttle buses, you can expect that about 75 guest cars will need to be parked, which is no small number.

 You might have the option to direct cars to park in a large field on your property; just make sure that it is well lit at the end of the night.
 In this scenario, you also need to have a backup plan in case this area becomes particularly wet or muddy.

 If you don’t have use of a large lot or field (or friendly neighbors who can offer up their driveways), you will have to rely on street parking.
-Again, please make sure that your neighborhood streets are well lit at night.
+Please make sure that your neighborhood streets are well lit at night.
 Ideally, there will always be sidewalks for your guests to use.

 Finally, don’t forget that all of your staff will be driving to the wedding well, and must be considered in the parking plan.
-That may include photographers, your wedding planner and assistant, dozens of catering staff, your ten-piece band, the tent staff, plus delivery crews.
+That may include photographers, your wedding planner, and assistant, dozens of catering staff, your ten-piece band, the tent staff, plus delivery crews.

-Photo courtesy of Katie Stoops.
+Photo above: courtesy of Katie Stoops.

 Interested in more at-home wedding planning basics?
 I’ve got a planning timeline and a sample budget for at-home weddings.
 I would love to help you with your at-home wedding, so please reach out if you have any questions.
 I can come to you, even if you are not in the DC area, and I can consult remotely.